ModByDaylight/Documentation/docs/Development/ModdingGuides/Sounds.md

 ## Part 3: Finding and Replacing Audio (.wem files)

-1. Download and extract the latest release of the https://github.com/BrandonItaly/DBDUnpacker/releases/latest[DBD Unpacker] from GitHub.
+1. Download and extract the latest release of the [DBD Unpacker](https://github.com/BrandonItaly/DBDUnpacker/releases/latest) from GitHub.
 1. Open `DBDUnpacker.bat` and enter your Dead by Daylight game path.
 1. Select `Unpack Single Pak` then enter the number 2.
 This will unpack the `pakchunk2-[PlatformName].pak` file which contains all of the audio files.
 1. Navigate to the unpacked audio folder. (`[PlatformName]/Content/WwiseAudio/Windows`)